 Answer to the “Free Range Birds Have the Same Amounts of Salmonella as Confined Birds” Argument…

-When someone does a study comparing the bacteria counts of free range birds with confined birds which are antibiotic free, I’ll take a closer look.
+When someone does a study comparing the bacteria counts of free-range birds with confined birds that are antibiotic-free, I’ll take a closer look.

 Where to Get Real Free Range Chicken

 You’ll find healthy free-range chickens on small family-owned, sustainable farms where they are part of the farm’s natural ecosystem.
 To find local farms, check out the Eat Wild website.
 Many of the dairies on the Grass-fed dairy page also sell poultry and eggs.